- Becoming a caregiver can be stressful and emotional, but there are resources that can make things a little easier.

-As caregivers, we often feel we are alone in our caregiving journey but we need not feel this way.
-There are others who have walked the same journey before.
-Though everyone’s care journey is unique, experienced caregivers have invaluable insights and knowledge to offer.
+As caregivers, we may feel alone in our caregiving journey but we need not feel this way.
+Others have similar journeys, and experienced caregivers have invaluable insights and knowledge to share with you.

 Experienced caregivers can offer personal, tried-and-tested advice on the concerns and challenges faced by caregivers.
-Some support groups are run by Social Service Agencies (SSAs, previously known as VWOs) or hospitals; others by caregivers themselves.
-In this day and age, support groups do not just rely on face-to-face meetings – they also have the benefit of social media and internet.
+Some support groups are run by Social Service Agencies (SSAs) or hospitals; others by caregivers themselves.
+In this day and age, support groups do not just rely on face-to-face meetings – they also have the benefit of connecting on social media and the internet.

 Friends and family members are also important sources of emotional support.
 Develop a support system of family and friends and meet other caregivers who share similar experiences with you - they are the ones who can journey with you.
 By helping and encouraging one another, the journey becomes easier.

-Medical matters are complicated; but when it concerns your loved one, ‘complicated’ becomes frightening and frustrating.
+Health matters are complicated; but when it concerns your loved one, "complicated" becomes frightening and frustrating.

-Your doctor is an indispensable partner on your care journey.
-He/ she would have discussed with you the next steps ahead.
-This includes attending further clinical sessions or sessions on understanding the disability and being aware of the resources to help you manage your loved one’s condition.
+Your doctor is an indispensable partner in your care journey.
+They will discuss with you the next steps to take, which includes attending further clinical sessions or sessions on understanding the disability, and being aware of the resources to help you manage your loved one’s condition.

 It is important to maintain an effective and collaborative 2-way communication with your doctor.
-Having ready information about your care recipient and sharing your concerns while managing expectations will allow better information exchange and shared decision-making.
+Having ready information about your care recipient and sharing your concerns and expectations will allow better information exchange and shared decision-making.

-Look for reliable resources on the internet or check out the library for information.
+Look for reliable resources on the internet or visit the library for information.
 For example, the Caregivers Pod at Enabling Village has an e-kiosk that features a curated collection of disability and caregiving resources from the National Library.